Saurabh3333/give-me-a-joke/README.md

 // To get a random Joke of the Day (Categories allowed: "blonde", "knock-knock", "animal", "jod") var category = "blonde";
 giveMeAJoke.getRandomJokeOfTheDay (category, function(joke) {
+     // NOTE: The service provider has made the restriction of 5 calls an hour for RandomJokeOfTheDay
     //=> console.log(joke);
 });
 ```